.480 Ruger: History

 When Ruger began to design their new cartridge, they started with the .475 Linebaugh super-magnum cartridge but went a different direction.
 Rather than using the Blackhawk, Ruger chose to chamber the new round in the double-action Super Redhawk, and designed the cartridge to fit in a 6-shot cylinder.
 The Super Redhawk was already the only 6-shot .454 Casull revolver in production, as all other makers used 5-shot cylinders to keep the cylinder walls thicker to handle the high pressures.
-The .480 Ruger uses lower pressures than the .454 Casull, at 48,000 PSI, so the .454 Casull can produce higher velocities and more energy.
+The .480 Ruger uses lower pressures (48,000 psi) than the .454 Casull (65,000 psi) so the .454 Casull can produce higher velocities and more energy.
 Although, with much lighter bullets than available in .475 caliber.
 The .480 case was also .115 inches shorter than the .475 Linebaugh, at 1.285 inches, the same as the .44 Magnum.
 The .480's large diameter rim is also turned down, which is required to fit the 6 cartridges in the Super Redhawk's cylinder without interference.

 The .480 Ruger is viewed by some as a ".475 Special", a slightly downgraded version of the super-magnum cartridge.
 In fact, .480 Ruger rounds will fit and function in a .475 Linebaugh revolver, just as a .44 Special will fit and function in revolvers chambered for the .44 Magnum.
 Reviewing the .480's ballistics, however, reveals this is somewhat misleading, as this "Special" reference may cause one to consider the .480 a low-powered target round when in actuality it is much closer to its more powerful cousin the .475 Linebaugh than the .44 Special is to the .44 Magnum.
 The .480 Ruger operates at a maximum pressure of 48,000 psi, whereas the Linebaugh has a maximum pressure of 50,000, showing how close indeed the two cartridges are.
 Depending on load, the .480 Ruger can easily reach within 150 ft/s of the .475 Linebaugh, making it a very formidable hunting cartridge for large and dangerous game.